 Suffering from psoriasis?
-It’s painful, embarrassing and challenging to treat – but there are effective treatment options available.
+It’s painful, embarrassing and challenging to treat – but there are effective treatment options available for different types of psoriasis.

 Let’s take a look at what psoriasis is, and how to manage: